Resources, training, and information for members of Ontario's public library boards

 By no means prescriptive, the 4-year cycle is designed to offer boards suggestions for developing a work plan.
 A balanced work plan should consider the board’s education needs as well as the scheduling of tasks to meet the intended goals of the board.

 You can access the resources by clicking on any one of the Year Boxes below.
-Note: Years 2,3 and 4 are still under construction, but topics to be covered are listed.

 Resources to assist with board orientation are part of Year 1 and include suggestions for successfully orienting new board members.

 10 THINGS TO KNOW AS A BOARD MEMBER

 Two new resources have been developed to support public libraries during the closures: